Explained: Why Neymar & PSG squad mocked Haaland with meditation celebration | Goal.com

 The response to their actions on social media was mixed, with some questioning why a star-studded squad felt the need to mock 19-year-old Haaland.

-The French giants were, however, merely looking to get their own back on the Dortmund star for a pre-game message he posted on Snapchat.
+The French giants were seemingly looking to get their own back on the Dortmund star after an image emerged on social media of him allegedly claiming Paris is "my city, not yours".

-Haaland captioned an image ‘Paris is my city’ as he prepared to take on Neymar, Kylian Mbappe, Angel Di Maria and Co.

-Having stoked the fire, the youngster was always leaving himself open to a response.
+It is claimed that Haaland posted the image on his snapchat account although it remains unclear if the picture is genuine or has been manipulated and subsequently shared across social media.

-Neymar offered one on the field and off it, with the 28-year-old posting his own “Paris is our city, not yours” message on Instagram.
+That didn't stop Neymar and his team-mates from reacting, however, with the 28-year-old later posting his own "Paris is our city, not yours" message on Instagram, accompanied by an image of him performing Haaland's celebration.

 PSG are now waiting on the draw for the last eight of the 2019-20 Champions League, while Haaland and Dortmund must narrow their focus on the pursuit of a domestic crown in the Bundesliga.